 The Net Promoter Score (NPS) measures customer experience and predicts business growth.
 You can calculate your NPS by using the answer to a key question that uses a 0-10 scale: How likely are you to recommend your product, service, or company to a friend or colleague?
 Naturally, a high NPS is often key to growing your customer base.
 Analyzing your customer feedback surveys and investigating the drivers of your NPS is a great way to improve customer growth.

 Also, if you have freemium or trial users, it is crucial to find out what their needs are.
 They are already using your product, so the next step is to convince them to be paying users.

 Track customer satisfaction over time

 Customer feedback surveys are particularly useful when issued regularly over time.
-Asking a customer satisfaction question – like, “On a scale of 0-10, how satisfied are you with this product?” – can help you measure whether satisfaction is improving or worsening over time.
+A question like “On a scale of 0-10, how satisfied are you with this product?”, can help you measure whether satisfaction is improving or worsening over time.
 Repeated surveys also result in a larger sample size, which leads to more statistically significant results.
 A single survey can contain anomalies and irregularities, but a large sample over a prolonged period is usually very reliable.

 Identify the impact of specific changes in your product

-Not all changes are well-received.
-Product modifications can be made with the best of intentions, but customers do not always view them as improvements.
+Product modifications can be made with the best of intentions, however, they are not always well-received by customers because they are not always viewed as improvements.
 Any time your product undergoes a major change, you want to survey your customers on how they feel about the updates.
 You can ask specific questions about the changes or simply ask for their general satisfaction.